GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     <account name>@<project id>.iam.gserviceaccount.com

-Take note of the service account name.
-We will now add permissions to the service account in the `Attestor` project, where we hold the Binary Authorization Attestor and also the Cloud KMS keys for signing the attestations.
+Take note of the service account name and add permissions to the service account in the `Attestor` project, where we hold the Binary Authorization Attestor and also the Cloud KMS keys for signing the attestations:

 * In Cloud Console, go to the **Attestor Project**.
 * In the navigation menu click on **IAM & Admin** > **IAM**.